Santa-Technologies/docling-parser/README.md

 - `DO_FORMULA_ENRICHMENT`: Use a formula enrichment model in the pipeline.
 Converts formulas to LaTeX.
 - `DO_PICTURE_CLASSIFICATION`: Use a picture classification model in the pipelinese.
 Classifies the type of image into a category.
 - `DO_PICTURE_DESCRIPTION`: Use a picture description model in the pipeline.
 Uses a small multimodal model to describe images.
+- `CACHE_BUCKET`: Name of the GCP bucket to use for model caching.
+If not set, models will be downloaded on each deployment.